veer66/wordcut-engine/README.md

 4. Creating a directed acyclic graph (DAG) by adding edges using the DFA

 5. Identifying clusters following a shortest path of a DAG from step above

+Note: wordcut-engine does not allow a context sensitive rule, since it hurts the performance too much.
+Moreover, instead of longest matching, we use a DAG, and its shortest path to contraint cluster boundary by another cluster, therefore [newmm](https://github.com/PyThaiNLP/pythainlp/blob/dev/pythainlp/tokenize/newmm.py)-style context sensitive rules are not required.